Amantini1997/FromUbuntu/AIP/Lectures.md

 <div class="definition"><b>Oversubscription:</b> when a planner has too many goals, and can only achieve some of them.</div>

 ## Preferences
-Preferences are condition we want to be true:
+Preferences are conditions we want to be true:

 - **Simple Preferences**: soft goal and preconditions
 > (p0 (**at end** (at rover waypoint3)))